 On May 12, 2015, Pickett State Park and Pogue Creek Canyon State Natural Area were named a Silver-tier International Dark Sky Park for their commitment to preserving the natural beauty of the night sky.
 The combined property will be known as Pickett-Pogue International Dark Sky Park.

-To receive this designation, Pickett-Pogue met a stringent criteria set forth by the IDA, worked in partnership with local communities and governments and performed modifications to facilities including installing night sky friendly lighting.
-We are planning several night sky viewing events for the summer and hope you will join us!
+To receive this designation, Pickett-Pogue met stringent criteria set forth by the IDA, worked in partnership with local communities and governments, and performed modifications to facilities including installing night sky-friendly lighting.

 Park Trail Maps